vincentfusco/vincentfusco.github.io/_posts/2025-03-08-An-Open-Source-555-Timer.markdown

 The actual 5V CMOS version of the 555 schematic is simple and compact, from an era where cost-per-transistor and hand-cutting [Rubylith](https://en.wikipedia.org/wiki/Rubylith) was still a factor:

+The below schematic comes from Hans Camenzind's - the creator of the original 555- own book, [which is free online](http://www.designinganalogchips.com/).

 ![Original CMOS 555 Timer](https://github.com/vincentfusco/tt06_555/blob/main/docs/555_cmos.PNG?raw=true).

-The above schematic comes from Hans Camenzind's own book, [which is free online](http://www.designinganalogchips.com/).

-However I wanted to do my own version, and since cost-per-transistor and having to hand cut Rubylith are no longer constraints, I decided to implement it my own way.
+However, cost-per-transistor and having to hand cut Rubylith are no longer constraints, so I decided to implement it my own way.
 Xschem does an excellent job supporting hierarchical design.
+Aside from the resistors and discharge FET, I put everything else inside of its own level of hierarchy.
 I implemented my comparator using a cross-coupled pair:

 ![555 Schematic](https://github.com/vincentfusco/tt06_555/blob/main/docs/timer_core_schematic.PNG?raw=true)